Cysticercosis: Eyes

 In some cases, cysticerci may be found in the eyeball, extraocular muscles, and under the conjunctiva (subconjunctiva).
-Depending on the location, they may cause visual difficulties that fluctuate with eye position, retinal edema, hemorrhage, a decreased vision or even a visual loss.
+Depending on the location, they may cause visual difficulties that fluctuate with eye position, retinal edema, hemorrhage, decreased vision, or even vision loss.

 Skin

-Subcutaneous cysts are in the form of firm, mobile nodules, occurring mainly on the trunk and extremities.
+Subcutaneous cysts are firm, mobile nodules, occurring mainly on the trunk and extremities.
 Subcutaneous nodules are sometimes painful.

 Cause

-The cause of human cysticercosis is the egg form of Taenia solium (often abbreviated as T. solium and also called pork tapeworm), which is transmitted through the oral-fecal route.
-The eggs enter the intestine where they develop into larvae.
+Human cysticercosis develops after ingestion of the egg form of Taenia solium (often abbreviated as T. solium and also called pork tapeworm), which is transmitted through the oral-fecal route.
+The eggs enter the intestine where they develop into oncosphere larvae by hatching.
 The larvae enter the bloodstream and invade host tissues, where they further develop into larvae called cysticerci.
-The cysticercus larva completes development in about 2 months.
-It is semitransparent, opalescent white, and elongate oval in shape and may reach a length of 0.6 to 1.8 cm.
+The cysticercus larva completes development in about two months.
+It is about 0.6 to 1.8 cm–long, translucent, ellipsoidal, and shiny white, containing one developing scolex.

 Diagnosis

 The traditional method of demonstrating either tapeworm eggs or proglottids in stool samples diagnoses only taeniasis, carriage of the tapeworm stage of the life cycle.
 Only a small minority of patients with cysticercosis will harbor a tapeworm, rendering stool studies ineffective for diagnosis.
 Ophthalmic cysticercosis can be diagnosed by visualizing parasite in eye by fundoscopy.

 In cases of human cysticercosis, diagnosis is a sensitive problem and requires biopsy of the infected tissue or sophisticated instruments.
 Taenia solium eggs and proglottids found in feces, ELISA, or polyacrylamide gel electrophoresis diagnose only taeniasis and not cysticercosis.
-Radiological tests, such as X-ray, CT scans which demonstrate "ring-enhancing brain lesions", and MRIs, can also be used to detect diseases.
+Radiological tests, such as X-ray, CT scans which demonstrate ring enhancement and MRIs, can also be used to detect diseases.
 X-rays are used to identify calcified larvae in the subcutaneous and muscle tissues, and CT scans and MRIs are used to find lesions in the brain.

 Serological

 Antibodies to cysticerci can be demonstrated in serum by enzyme linked immunoelectrotransfer blot (EITB) assay and in CSF by ELISA.
 An immunoblot assay using lentil-lectin (agglutinin from Lens culinaris) is highly sensitive and specific.
 However, individuals with intracranial lesions and calcifications may be seronegative.
 In the CDC's immunoblot assay, cysticercosis-specific antibodies can react with structural glycoprotein antigens from the larval cysts of Taenia solium.
-However, this is mainly a research tool not widely available in clinical practice and nearly unobtainable in resource limited settings.
+However, this is mainly a research tool not widely available in clinical practice and nearly unobtainable in resource-limited settings.